 Jenticha is one script that has had to go through this process of recognition.

-The script was developed by Karna Bahadur Jenticha (1926–1991) in 1942 to write the Kiranti-Kõits language (also called by the outsider name of Sunwar or Sunuwar), which is spoken in Sikkim, India and eastern Nepal.
+The script was developed by Krishna Bahadur Jentich (1926–1991) in 1942 to write the Sunwar or Sunuwar language, which is spoken in Sikkim, India and eastern Nepal.

-Like most newly-created scripts, it subsequently fell into disuse, and Jenticha died — but in a sense the very fact that the script had existed made it too important to be allowed to disappear.
+Like most newly-created scripts, Jenticha struggled for adoption, and Jentich died — but in a sense the very fact that the script had existed made it too important to be allowed to disappear.

 Lal-Shyãkarelu Rāpacā takes up the story: